microsoft/TypeScript-Website/packages/handbook-v1/en/JSDoc Supported Types.md

 var normal;
 ```

-Unlike JSDoc's type system, Typescript only allows you to mark types as containing null or not.
+Unlike JSDoc's type system, TypeScript only allows you to mark types as containing null or not.
 There is no explicit non-nullability -- if strictNullChecks is on, then `number` is not nullable.
 If it is off, then `number` is nullable.